IndustryInsights

 Becke Telcom

-IP Based Radio Dispatch System: Architecture, Functions, and Industry Applications
+IP-Based Radio Dispatch System: Architecture, Functions, and Industry Applications

-A Shift From Local Consoles to Networked Control
+From Local Radio Consoles to Networked Dispatch

 Radio Access Layer